What is n8n Monitoring? A Beginner’s Guide

 If you’re exploring the world of automation, you’ve likely heard of n8n.
 But when the term ‘n8n monitoring’ comes up, the picture can get a little blurry.
 Is it a built-in feature?
 Is it a standalone monitoring system?
 The simple answer is both yes and no, and this distinction is crucial for new users.
 Many guides assume you already know the lingo, diving straight into complex code and configurations.

 This guide is different.
 We’re starting from square one to provide a clear, high-level overview of what n8n monitoring truly is.
 We’ll explain its core purpose, break down the two primary types of monitoring you can achieve, and—most importantly—clarify n8n’s role as a powerful, customizable automation tool for monitoring, not an out-of-the-box enterprise solution.
+For more details, see our n8n monitoring tools.
 By the end, you’ll understand its capabilities, its limitations, and how to think about it strategically.

 Contents